Benefits & Services

-Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre existing conditions until the officer has subscribed to the fund for 12 months.
+Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre existing conditions.

-An application form can be downloaded HERE. or the word doc opposite.
+An application form can be obtained from the fund's scretary;

 Thames Valley Police Benevolent Fund,